 Fixed Bid-Managed Scope

 Mightybytes has executed hundreds of large digital projects over the course of our 25 years in business.
 During that time, we have experimented with numerous ways to successfully execute projects on time and on budget.
 Of those we’ve tried, an approach called fixed bid-managed scope (sometimes also called fixed budget-variable scope) works well on large website projects for a few reasons:

 - It is fairest to all project stakeholders and based on mutual trust.

 - The approach is flexible while still focused on quality.

 - It prioritizes outcomes rather than features, which increases chances for success.

 - Budget and timeline remain fixed while scope varies based on continuous learning.

-This is not the only way we bid and execute projects—we have numerous monthly retainer clients as well.
-However, if a large digital project has many unknowns—and let’s face it, which one doesn’t?—this approach gives us the flexibility necessary to execute the project on-budget while also giving clients the high-quality solutions we’re known for.
+This is not the only way we bid and execute digital projects—we have numerous ongoing retainer clients as well.
+However, if a large digital project has many unknowns—and let’s face it, which one doesn’t?—this approach gives everyone the flexibility necessary to execute the project on-budget while also giving clients the high-quality solutions we’re known for.